DigitalInBlue/Celero/README.md

 `Celero.h` has within it the macro definitions that turn each of the user benchmark cases into its own unique class with the associated test fixture (if any) and then registers the test case within a Factory.
 The macros automatically associate baseline test cases with their associated test benchmarks so that, at run time, benchmark-relative numbers can be computed.
 This association is maintained by TestVector.

-The `TestVector` utilizes the PImpl idiom to help hide implementation and keep the include overhead of `Celero.h` to a minimum.
+The `TestVector` utilizes the PImpl idiom to help hide implementation and keep the `#include` overhead of `Celero.h` to a minimum.

 Celero reports its outputs to the command line.
-Since colors are nice (and perhaps contribute to the human factors/readability of the results), something beyond `std::cout` was called for.  `Console.h` defines a simple color function, `SetConsoleColor`, which is utilized by the functions in the `celero::print` namespace to nicely format the program's output.
+Since colors are nice (and perhaps contribute to the human factors/readability of the results), something beyond `std::cout` was called for.  `Console.h` defines a simple color function, `SetConsoleColor`, which is utilized by the functions in the `celero::print` namespace to format the program's output nicely.

 Measuring benchmark execution time takes place in the `TestFixture` base class, from which all benchmarks are written are ultimately derived.
 First, the test fixture setup code is executed.
 Then, the start time for the test is retrieved and stored in microseconds using an unsigned long.
 This is done to reduce floating point error.
 Next, the specified number of operations (iterations) is executed.
 When complete, the end time is retrieved, the test fixture is torn down, and the measured time for the execution is returned, and the results are saved.

 This cycle is repeated for however-many samples were specified.
-If no samples were specified (zero), then the test is repeated until it as ran for at least one second or at least 30 samples have been taken.
+If no samples were specified (zero), then the test is repeated until it is run for at least one second or at least 30 samples have been taken.
 While writing this specific part of the code, there was a definite "if-else" relationship.
 However, the bulk of the code was repeated within the `if` and `else` sections.
-An old fashioned function could have been used here, but it was very natural to utilize std::function to define a lambda that could be called and keep all of the code clean.
+An old-fashioned function could have been used here, but utilizing std::function to define a lambda that could be called and keep all of the code clean was very natural.
 (C++11 is a fantastic thing.)
-Finally, the results are printed to the screen.
+Finally, the results are printed on the screen.

 ### General Program Flow